Scoob!: Plot

 Scooby, Shaggy, and the Falcon Force go underground to a prehistoric island in Messick Mountain.
 Shaggy, who sees Scooby's importance as an insult to their friendship, wants Scooby to stay with him on the ship.
-Scooby wants Shaggy to join him and the group, but Shaggy demands Scooby choose between him and them.
-Scooby picks the Falcon Force, to Shaggy's dismay, and finds Captain Caveman guarding the last skull and testing his bravery, in a fight for it.
+Scooby wants Shaggy to join him and the group, but Shaggy angrily demands Scooby choose between him and the Falcon Force.
+Scooby picks the latter, to Shaggy's dismay, and finds Captain Caveman guarding the last skull and testing his bravery, in a fight for it.
 Dastardly tricks Shaggy into taking him to Scooby and the skull, and captures them, while the Rottens throw Fred, Daphne, and Velma out of the airship.
 Shaggy expresses guilt and remorse for Scooby's capture, and his speech inspires everyone to work together and rescue Scooby.

 Arriving in Athens, Dastardly reveals the Underworld's gates with the three skulls and tries to unlock them with Scooby's paw while Scooby's friends pursue him in a flying Mystery Machine.
 The Rottens shoot them down, while Dastardly releases the rampaging Cerberus, causing the town to flee.
 Scooby runs to the crash site to reunite with his friends, and Dastardly reunites with Muttley in the Underworld, and they escape with some treasure.
 Scooby and Shaggy determine how to trap Cerberus; Fred, Daphne, and Velma determine how to close the gates; and the Falcon Force flies around Cerberus to keep him distracted.
 With help from the Rottens, they trap Cerberus back in the Underworld, but Shaggy sacrifices himself to stay inside the Underworld and lock the gates, following Alexander the Great and Peritas' bond prophecy.
 The gang finds an exit that continues the prophecy, which Scooby unlocks to reunite with Shaggy.

 The Rottens capture Muttley and Dastardly, who is unmasked twice in a revelation that he impersonated Cowell.
-The Falcon Force takes the pair into custody, while Mystery Inc. returns home and unveils their official headquarters.
+The Falcon Force takes the pair into custody, while Mystery Inc. returns home and unveils their official new headquarters.
 They celebrate their grand opening with the entire town, including the Falcon Force, who gifts them an upgraded Mystery Machine, before they head off to solve another mystery.

 Voice cast

 Additionally, director Tony Cervone cameos as the voices of Ghost/Mr. Rigby as well as Alice.

+Other characters from Hanna-Barbera shows that make non-vocal cameos include Atom Ant, Jabberjaw, Grape Ape, Frankenstein Jr. and Dr. Benton Quest.
+All mentioned are included in the end credits.